cybercongress/cybertensor-developer-docs/docs/ctcli.md

 ctcli stake add [OPTIONS]
 ```

-Stake TAO from the coldkey balance to the hotkey staking account.
+Stake PUSSY from the coldkey balance to the hotkey staking account.

 ```bash
 ctcli stake add